-Reports say that Jackson allegedly didn’t want to film love scenes with Tupac, who had a reputation as a ladies man — unless he took an AIDS test.
+Reports say that Jackson allegedly didn’t want to film love scenes with Tupac, who was famously known as a ladies man — unless he took an AIDS test.

-“I don’t know if it was Janet that it came from, but suddenly, out of the blue, they wanted me to take an AIDS test for this love scene,” the “California Love” rapper said in an old interview with The Source.
+“I don’t know if it was Janet that it came from, but suddenly, out of the blue, they wanted me to take an AIDS test for this love scene,” the “California Love” rapper once told The Source.
 “And I did not disagree if we were really gonna make love.
 I said, ‘If I can make love with Janet Jackson, I’ll take four AIDS tests.'”

 “But if I’m gonna do a love scene with her just like somebody else did and they didn’t take a test, I’m not taking a test.
 Not only am I not taking the test, but get out of my trailer,” Tupac continued.

-He went on to say that at least four people contacted him in a bid to get him to take the test, but he refused to budge.
+He went on to say that at least four people contacted him in an effort to get him to take the test, but he refused.
 “It don’t matter who you send, I’m not taking one.
-To me, it was just, like, an insult.”
+To me, it was just, like, an insult,” he added.

-Jackson has seemingly never commented on the remarks.
-However, the film’s director, John Singleton, said in a 2017 interview that the request was merely an “inside joke” and a “publicity stunt.”
+While Jackson has seemingly never commented on the remarks, Singleton said in a 2017 interview that the request was merely an “inside joke” and a “publicity stunt.”

 If true, the “stunt” worked.
 Poetic Justice hit theaters in July of 1993 and raked in nearly double its $14 million budget.

-Did Janet Jackson and Tupac stay in touch after ‘Poetic Justice’?
+Janet Jackson and Tupac’s relationship after ‘Poetic Justice’

-Tupac thought they would.
-He said in the same interview that he “really thought [he] made a friend” in Jackson. “[I thought], ‘I know Janet Jackson for life,'” Tupac continued.
+After the film, Tupac hoped to stay in touch with Jackson.
+He explained in an interview that he “really thought [he] made a friend” in Jackson. “[I thought], ‘I know Janet Jackson for life,'” Tupac continued.
 “But as soon as the movie was over, it was like, ‘This number has been changed.’ … It was like the day after the movie wrapped.”

 But there were no hard feelings.
 The Juice actor went on to say that it “probably wasn’t intentional.”